-^{} Ongoing liquidation
+\ Ongoing liquidation

-1 DMCl's subsidairies.
+&lt;sup>1 DMCI's subsidairies.
 In 2021, Bulakan North was sold.

-2 PDI's subsidiaries.
+&lt;sup>2 PDI's subsidiaries.
 In 2020, ZMSSI became a wholly-owned subsidiary thru the acquisition of 49% noncontrolling-interests.
 In addition, on October 1, 2020, PDI entered into a share purchase agreement to acquire 100% of the total outstanding shares of LIDC.
 The acquisition of LIDC was accounted for as an asset acquisition (see Note 3).

-3 SMPC's subsidiaries.
+&lt;sup>3 SMPC's subsidiaries.
 SMRI was formerly known as Semirara Claystone, Inc. (SCI)

-4 DPC's subsidiary.
+&lt;sup>4 DPC's subsidiary.

-5 DMC's subsidiaries.
+&lt;sup>5 DMC's subsidiaries.

-6 Wholly owned subsidiary of SCPC.
+&lt;sup>6 Wholly owned subsidiary of SCPC.
 Incorporated on December 20, 2022.